druleton/druleton/README.md

 ```

-# Requirements
+## Requirements
 This skeleton requires a working bash environment.
 This comes standard with
 Linux distributions and Mac OSX.

 On top of that it requires you to have a working Apache, Mysql & PHP
-environment (see minimal requirments to run Drupal).
+environment, see [minimal requirements to run Drupal][link-drupal-requirements].

-You also need to have drush installed.
+You also need to have [drush][link-drush] installed.
 There is no support for
-drupalconsole for Drupal 8 (yet).
+[drupalconsole][link-drupalconsole] for Drupal 8 (yet).

-# Installation
+## Installation
-Download or clone this repository.
+* Download or clone this repository.

-Copy the `config/config_example.sh` file to `config/config.sh` and fill in the
+* Copy the `config/config_example.sh` file to `config/config.sh` and fill in the
   details.

-Create an empty database with the credentials as set in the `config.sh` file.
+* Create an empty database with the credentials as set in the `config.sh` file.

-Add one or more `.make` files in the `config/make` directory.
+* Add one or more `.make` files in the `config/make` directory.
-Change the Drupal version (if required) in the `config/make/_core.make` file and
+* Change the Drupal version (if required) in the `config/make/_core.make` file and
   add optional patches to apply to core.

-Run the `bin/install`  command.
+* Run the `bin/install`  command.

-The neccesary files will be downloaded, Drupal will be installed, a browser will
+* The necessary files will be downloaded, Drupal will be installed, a browser will
   be opened and you will be logged in.

-# Alter commands by implementing hooks
+## Alter commands by implementing hooks
 Each command has a set of steps it runs trough.
 All the code related to those
 steps are located in the `bin` and `bin/src` directories.
 This code should not
 be altered/hacked.